n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

       include photos rated in the range of 4 to 5 stars
     </li>
     <li>
-      exclude videos (&#8220;photo is not movie&#8221; or something like that)
+      exclude videos (“photo is not movie” or something like that)
     </li>
   </ul>
 </div>

 <div>
-  I use my Favorites smart album as my Apple TV screensaver, and it&#8217;s been great to have.
-Sometimes I&#8217;ll sit in the living room and chat with friends for hours about the pics that come across the screen.
+  I use my Favorites smart album as my Apple TV screensaver, and it’s been great to have.
+Sometimes I’ll sit in the living room and chat with friends for hours about the pics that come across the screen.
 Also nice since I can stream background music through the ATV simultaneously.
 </div>

 <div>
   <u><span style="font-size: large;">Profile Pics</span></u><br />I was just inspired to make this one today.
-The reason is that I like to put profile pics on the apps I use that have the option&#8230; but I hardly ever feel like snapping a new pic of myself right then and there, and it&#8217;s a pain to go scrolling through my whole library to try and find a good pic.
-So this album is just a regular album (not a &#8220;smart album&#8221;), but I populated it by making a temporary smart album with the criteria
+The reason is that I like to put profile pics on the apps I use that have the option… but I hardly ever feel like snapping a new pic of myself right then and there, and it’s a pain to go scrolling through my whole library to try and find a good pic.
+So this album is just a regular album (not a “smart album”), but I populated it by making a temporary smart album with the criteria
 </div>

 <div>